jatindhankhar/rscta/README.md

 # Rscta
 Contains code and presentation for my submission for National Conference  on Recent Statistical Computing Techniques and their Applications

-First part depicts how a Third Order Markov Chain can be used to generate random and yet funny at times text.
+First part depicts how a Second Order Markov Chain can be used to generate random and yet funny at times text.
 For this demo, lyrics for  following categories
  <ul>
   <li> Top Chart WorldWide </li>
   <li> Indian Bollywood </li>